-Krusteaz has been a family-owned brand, focused on home-baked goodness, since 1932.
-Its gluten-free flour is certified by the Gluten-Free Certification Organization and is free of artificial colors, flavors, and preservatives.
+Since 1932, Krusteaz has been a family-owned brand focused on home-baked goodness.
+Its gluten-free flour is certified by the Gluten-Free Certification Organization and is also free of artificial colors, flavors, and preservatives.
 Krusteaz also offers baking mixes for easy-to-make gluten-free cinnamon crumb cake, chocolate chip cookies, yellow cake, double chocolate brownies, blueberry muffins, honey cornbread, and buttermilk pancakes.

 Celebrated as the original gluten-free flour, Cup4Cup is the first 1-to-1 substitution for all-purpose and wheat flour in almost any recipe.
-It was developed by the chefs of Thomas Keller’s lauded restaurants in order for gluten-free diners to experience one of the celebrated dishes.
-Thanks to that experiment back in 2010, we now have a gluten-free solution to make cookies, cakes, cupcakes, quick bread, pie crust, scones, and muffins, all without modifying our favorite recipes.
+It was developed by the chefs of Thomas Keller’s lauded restaurants so gluten-free diners could experience one of their celebrated dishes.
+Thanks to that experiment, we now have a gluten-free solution to make cookies, cakes, cupcakes, quick bread, pie crust, scones, and muffins, all without modifying our favorite recipes.

 Cup4Cup Multipurpose Flour is certified gluten-free, made with non-GMO ingredients, and certified kosher by the Orthodox Union.
-It is important to note that this blend includes milk and so would not be suitable for those avoiding dairy.
-If you’re looking to jumpstart your baking with prepared mixes, Cup4Cup has options for multigrain bread, chocolate brownies, muffins, pie crust, cornbread, yellow cake, pancakes, and more.
+It is important to note that this blend includes milk, so it would not be suitable for those avoiding dairy.
+If you’re looking to jump-start your baking with prepared mixes, Cup4Cup has options for multigrain bread, chocolate brownies, muffins, pie crust, cornbread, yellow cake, pancakes, and more.

 Ingredients: Cornstarch, white rice flour, brown rice flour, rBST-free milk powder, tapioca flour, potato starch, xanthan gum